I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/dbgeng/nf-dbgeng-idebugsymbols3-createsymbolgroup.md

 <p>This method may also return error values.
 See <a href="debugger.hresult_values">Return Values</a> for more details.</p>

 ## -remarks
 <p>The newly created symbol group is empty; it does not contain any <a href="debugger.symbols#symbols#symbols">symbols</a>.
 Symbols may be added to the symbol group using <a href="debugger.addsymbol">IDebugSymbolGroup::AddSymbol</a>.</p>

 <p>References to the returned object are managed like other COM objects, using the <b>IUnknown::AddRef</b> and <b>IUnknown::Release</b> methods.
 In particular, the <b>IUnknown::Release</b> method must be called when the returned object is no longer needed.
 See <a href="https://msdn.microsoft.com/library/windows/hardware/ff560088">Using Client Objects</a> for more information about using COM interfaces in the Debugger Engine API.</p>

-<p>For more information about symbol groups, see <a href="https://msdn.microsoft.com/library/windows/hardware/ff554702">Scopes and Symbol Groups</a>.</p>

-<p>The newly created symbol group is empty; it does not contain any <a href="debugger.symbols#symbols#symbols">symbols</a>.
-Symbols may be added to the symbol group using <a href="debugger.addsymbol">IDebugSymbolGroup::AddSymbol</a>.</p>

-<p>References to the returned object are managed like other COM objects, using the <b>IUnknown::AddRef</b> and <b>IUnknown::Release</b> methods.
-In particular, the <b>IUnknown::Release</b> method must be called when the returned object is no longer needed.
-See <a href="https://msdn.microsoft.com/library/windows/hardware/ff560088">Using Client Objects</a> for more information about using COM interfaces in the Debugger Engine API.</p>